sourcegraph/handbook/content/departments/technical-success/support/index.md

-# Customer Support
+# Support Engineering

-Customer Support at Sourcegraph exists to resolve technical issues and answer technical/product questions for our customers (pre-sales and post-sales), open source users, and teammates.
+Supporting Engineering at Sourcegraph exists to resolve technical issues and answer technical/product questions for our customers (pre-sales and post-sales), open source users, and teammates.

 ### Our guiding principles: